May 28, 2020

 Having issues connecting to your FTP account?
-It’s worth checking your port 21!
-Here, we’ll show you how to check if your FTP port 21 is open.
-By the end of this article, you’ll know whether or not the port is the culprit behind the connection issue.
+If that’s the case, it’s worth checking whether port 21 is the culprit behind the connection failure.
+In this guide, we’ll show you how to check if your FTP port 21 is open.

 Here’s how to check whether or not there’s a blockage in FTP port 21: